w3c/aria-practices/README.md

 #### CSS

-CSS is validated by [stylelint](https://stylelint.io/) using the[stylelint-config-standard](https://github.com/stylelint/stylelint-config-standard) ruleset.
+CSS is validated by [stylelint](https://stylelint.io/) using the [stylelint-config-standard](https://github.com/stylelint/stylelint-config-standard) ruleset.

 **NOTE**: on commit, stylelint will be run on staged CSS files.
 If errors are found that can be [automatically fixed with the --fix flag](https://stylelint.io/user-guide/cli/#autofixing-errors), they will be fixed and the changes committed.